Why Gyneacologists Don’t Recommend Vagisil or Femfresh – And What to Use Instead

 What gynaecologists say:

-• The American College of Obstetricians and Gynecologists (ACOG) advises against douching or using perfumed intimate washes, as they can upset the natural balance and increase infection risk.
+• The American College of Obstetricians and Gynaecologists (ACOG) advises against douching or using perfumed intimate washes, as they can upset the natural balance and increase infection risk.

 • The UK’s National Health Service (NHS) says: “Do not use perfumed soaps, gels or antiseptics around the vagina.
 These can affect the healthy balance of bacteria and pH levels in the vagina and cause irritation.”